 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care PATH The Continuum of Care works to support homeless individuals achieve self-sufficiency.
-Continuum of Care PAIN These goals align with the 2020-2024 Consolidated Plan.
-DNI Hama Dagianal Hausing McLean County The DNI Leave Designal Herring Chirdred durances the presentation and development of BN Home Regional Housing Regional Planning The BN Home Regional Housing Study addresses the preservation and development of Study Commission affordable housing, a priority need identified in the 2020-2024 Consolidated Plan.
-City of Bloomington The Comprehensive Plan focuses on housing, economic development, land use, City of Bloomington City of Bloomington transportation, health, community facilities, services, and other related topics.
-The Comprehensive Plan Comprehensive Plan goals align closely with the 2020-2024 Consolidated Plan.
-McLean County McLean County Health The Community Health Needs Assessment provides data related to health and Community Health Needs , housing.
-Directing resources to improve the overall quality of the affordable housing Assessment Department stock is a priority goal of the 2020-2024 Consolidated Plan.
-Bloomington Housing Diagnington Housing The 5-Year PHA Plan outlines the needs and priorities of the Bloomington Housing Authority Five Year PHA Bloomington Housing Authority.
-Addressing affordable housing is a priority goal of the 2020-2024 Plan Authority Consolidated Plan.
+Continuum of Care FAIR These goals align with the 2020-2024 Consolidated Plan.
+BN Home Regional Housing Study McLean County Regional Planning Commission The BN Home Regional Housing Study addresses the preservation and development of affordable housing, a priority need identified in the 2020-2024 Consolidated Plan.
+City of Bloomington Comprehensive Plan City of Bloomington The Comprehensive Plan focuses on housing, economic development, land use, transportation, health, community facilities, services, and other related topics.
+The Comprehensive Plan goals align closely with the 2020-2024 Consolidated Plan.
+McLean County Community Health Needs Assessment McLean County Health Department The Community Health Needs Assessment provides data related to health and housing.
+Directing resources to improve the overall quality of the affordable housing stock is a priority goal of the 2020-2024 Consolidated Plan.
+Bloomington Housing Authority Five Year PHA Plan Bloomington Housing Authority The 5-Year PHA Plan outlines the needs and priorities of the Bloomington Housing Authority.
+Addressing affordable housing is a priority goal of the 2020-2024 Consolidated Plan.